stharavi01/Documentations/Git Revert.md

-I mistakenly deleted some files now I want them back.

-I made some changes which i don't want.
+I made a change to a file 1
+I made a change to file 2
+I want to revert the changes.